 - To specify that the service use the NetworkService account, click This account, and then type NT AUTHORITY\NetworkService.

 - To specify another account, click This account, click Browse, and then specify a user account in the Select User dialog box.
 When you are finished, click OK.
 This solution is useful if the Cerberus server and target server are not domain joined.
 Create an account on the shared resource and note the username and password.
 Create a matching account on your Cerberus server with the same password and use this account to run Cerberus.
 Please carefully note the caveats of doing this below!

 - Type the password for the user account in the Password box and in the Confirm password box, and then click OK.

-There are three caveats to changing the underlying service account.
+There are two caveats to changing the underlying service account.

 One is that the existing Cerberus settings files were created under the Local System account, so switching the Cerberus Windows Service to another account will probably mean that the service will not be able to overwrite the existing Local System account-created settings files.
 This will lead to errors when the service tries to save and settings or user changes.
 The problem is relatively easy to fix.
 You just have to adjust the ownership of the Cerberus settings directory and all sub directories and files to the new account running the service.

 The settings files are all in